Watch and Pray

 Watch and Pray: vigilance, prophecy, and sober perseverance.

 Among the most common responses given by those confronted with doctrinal truth in times of apostasy is the phrase, "I am not there yet."
-While often presented as humility, honesty, or prudence, Sacred Scripture and the unanimous witness of the saints teach that once truth is known, delay ceases to be neutral.
+It often presents itself as humility, honesty, or prudence.
+But once truth is known, delay does not remain neutral.
 It becomes resistance to grace.

 Divine Revelation draws a clear distinction between ignorance and postponement.
-God is patient with those who do not yet know, but He does not permit delay once the will has been illumined.
-"Today, if you shall hear His voice, harden not your hearts" (Ps.
-94:8; Heb.
-3:7-8).
-The insistence on "today" reveals that postponement itself is a form of hardening.
-The heart does not remain static while waiting; it inclines either toward obedience or refusal.
+God is patient with those who do not yet know.
+He does not permit delay once the will has been illumined.
+"Today, if you shall hear His voice, harden not your hearts."
+The insistence on today reveals that postponement itself is already a form of hardening.

 Our Lord repeatedly condemns delayed obedience.
 "Why do you call Me Lord, Lord, and do not the things which I say?"
-(Lk.
-6:46).
-To recognize Christ's authority while refusing to act upon it is already contradiction.
-Likewise, He declares that no one who puts his hand to the plough and looks back is fit for the Kingdom of God (Lk.
-9:62).
-Christ does not invite gradual surrender after conviction; He demands immediate fidelity.
+To recognize Christ's authority while refusing to act is already contradiction.
+He also declares that no one who puts his hand to the plough and looks back is fit for the kingdom of God.
+Christ does not invite gradual surrender after conviction.
+He commands fidelity.

 St. Augustine speaks from personal experience.
-He famously prayed, "Lord, make me chaste, but not yet."
-Later, he condemns this prayer as self-deception, writing that the soul which says "later" already resists grace.[1]
-Augustine teaches that grace presses the will toward decision; delay weakens resolve and strengthens attachment to sin.
+His old prayer, "Lord, make me chaste, but not yet," later became for him a witness against self-deception.
+Grace presses the will toward decision.
+Delay weakens resolve and strengthens attachment to sin.

 In times of apostasy, this excuse becomes especially dangerous.
 Souls confronted with the Vatican II antichurch, invalid sacraments, or counterfeit authority often acknowledge the truth intellectually while delaying separation for the sake of peace, family, reputation, or stability.
-This delay is not prudence; it is fear.
-Christ warns that whoever seeks to save his life will lose it (Mt.
-16:25).
+This delay is not prudence.
+It is fear.

 Footnotes